Plan Your Education

 - Applicants should use the 1,200-word statement accompanying the application to directly address any areas of academic weakness in the application.
 A discussion of the applicant’s experiences in language study, language teaching/tutoring, travel, or living in other cultural settings is also appropriate, as is a discussion of the candidate’s career goals.
 The statement should specify the applicant’s interest in the ESL & bilingual education, or foreign language pedagogy concentration.

-- Three (3) letters of recommendation
+- Two (2) letters of recommendation from academic sources

 Deadlines & Cost

 Application Fee: The nonrefundable application fee is $75.
-UMass Boston alumni and current students that plan to complete degree requirements prior to graduate enrollment can submit the application without paying the application fee.
+UMass Boston alumni and current students who plan to complete degree requirements prior to graduate enrollment can submit the application without paying the application fee.

 Curriculum